Derek-meng/jubilee-laravel-auth/README.md

     php artisan vendor:publish --provider="Jubilee\Auth\FacebookProvider"

-After run command you can find config file in config/custom_auth.php and config/facebook.php, in this file you can change logged or registered redirect url and setting facebook client_id and client_secret
+After run command you can find config file in config/custom_auth.php and config/facebook.php, in this file you can change logged or registered redirect url and setting facebook client_id and client_secret and redirect_url(host_url/auth/facebook/feedback)